joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/12/19/us/epstein-fbi-complaint-1996-maria-farmer.html

 **Acquiring Mike Burrows is a 'good start' for Astros.
 What's next?**\
-`Houston GM Dana Brown described Burrows as an “upside play” with potential to blossom into a “pillar” of future Astros rotations.`\
+`Houston GM Dana Brown described Burrows as an "upside play” with potential to blossom into a "pillar" of future Astros rotations.`\
 https://nytimes.com/athletic/6905263/2025/12/19/astros-mike-burrows-trade-offseason-moves/

 **Justice Dept. Will Appeal Dismissal of Comey and James Indictments**\